 To further test that diffusion between droplets was negligible, we prepared two populations of oscillating droplets with a delay between them.
 One population was pre-incubated at reaction temperature (45.5°C) for approximately half a period, thus allowing the oscillation to progress.
 The remaining population was kept at room temperature where reactions are much slower.
 The two populations were then mixed and incubated together on stage.
 If diffusion between droplets is negligible, the delay between the two populations of droplets should persist over time.
 The movie M2 shows the sustained presence of two populations.
 Fig. 3b shows the distribution of time-to-peak for this experiment.
 The initial delay is clearly observable from the shape of T1, where the populations are easily distinguished.
-This bimodal distribution was maintained at least until T6 despite the widening of both populations (overall standard deviation of 16 minutes at T1 versus 51 minutes for T6 (compared to 7 and 35 minutes for T1 and T6 in Fig. 3a).
+This bimodal distribution was maintained at least until T6 despite the widening of both populations (overall standard deviation of 16 minutes at T1 versus 51 minutes for T6, compared to 7 and 29 minutes for T1 and T6 (in Fig. 3a).

 This population stability supports the functioning of each droplet as an independent reactor.
 The kinematic waves suggest that droplets are essentially identical but placed in a thermal gradient.
-Yet, some droplet-specific desynchronization is also visible in the movies and we cannot rule out that intrinsic factors such as stochasticity or partitioning noise play a role in the observed dynamic.
+Yet, some droplet-specific desynchronization is also visible in the movies (Fig. 2d) and we cannot rule out that intrinsic factors such as stochasticity or partitioning noise play a role in the observed dynamic.
 Predator-prey oscillators are nonlinear and their autocatalytic loops may amplify minute differences or fluctuations between droplets.
 Noise-induced stochasticity is an important determinant of biological circuits dynamic.

-The picoliter droplet-based compartments used here satisfactorily reproduce the behaviours observed in bulk, in spite of reducing volumes by a factor of 104.
+In conclusion, the picoliter droplet-based compartments used here satisfactorily reproduce the behaviours observed in bulk, in spite of reducing volumes by a factor of 104.
 Therefore this approach may open the high-throughput experimental exploration14 of the range of dynamics displayed by synthetic molecular programs when varying their control parameters.
 Another interesting direction would be to engineer a form of controlled molecular communication between the droplets in order to trigger and tune the onset of collective behaviours4.
-A ten-fold shrinking in size would match the dimensions of biological cells and provides a unique platform to study the impact of small molecule numbers on the dynamics of dissipative reaction networks.
+A further shrinking in size would better match the dimensions of biological cells and provides a unique platform to study the impact of small molecule numbers on the dynamics of dissipative reaction networks.

 Compartmentalized oscillators also offer an in vitro model to investigate pattern-formation in biology.
 Kinematic waves clearly illustrate that spatio-temporal patterns - ubiquitous in biological development- need not arise from a reaction-diffusion mechanism, but may also originate from a spatial gradient of parameters.
 Purposely tailoring spatial gradients of parameters will offer a route to create novel classes of patterns.